nmoskaleva/dfs-trucreds-hackathon-1/SUBMISSION_README.md

 Welcome to the Discover TruCreds Digital Trust Hackathon.

 This GitHub Repo represents a template for your project.
 It represents the central repository of all artifacts produced by your team.
-This repositiory will be referenced durning the judging activity and after the event has completed.
+This repository will be referenced durning the judging activity and after the event has completed.

 Please follow the Template Instructions herein to update this README.